 HD, 4K, 8K, 16K?
-The evolution of the visual component in entertainment media seems to be progressing rapidly, but what about audio?
-The term Next Generation Audio has been given a catchy name to the latest auditory development in the broadcasting and streaming sector.
+The evolution of the visual component in entertainment media seems to be rapid, but what about audio?
+The MPEG-H audio format, also known as Next Generation Audio (NGA), is revolutionizing the way we perceive audio content.
+It enables immersive 3D sound and enhanced audio quality for an immersive listening experience.
+Next Generation Audio is a catchy name given to the latest auditory evolution in broadcasting and streaming.

 Next Generation Audio should not only provide consumers with immersive listening experiences but should also offer interaction possibilities.
 That sounds very promising, so what’s behind it?

 The DVB consortium decided to support the two formats Dolby AC-4 and MPEG-H. These are both audio formats that support multi-channel and object-based content and also make do with comparatively low bandwidth.
+With the advent of immersive audio production technologies, content creators gain more creative freedom to shape the way sound elements are woven together, much like a composer in a symphony.
 The big advantage of object-based audio is its channel independence since the rendering is only done in the playback system of the end-user.
 Systems that support Next Generation Audio must, therefore, have an appropriate decoder installed.
 This promises a constantly optimized audio playback.

-So what about the interaction?
-The magic word in this respect is meta-data.
-As already mentioned, the rendering takes place in the playback system.
-So how does the decoder know how the mix should sound?
-Right, through meta-data.
-This data is transmitted as a separate track and contains information about volume ratios, positions of audio objects, and interaction parameters.
+What about interaction?
+The magic word here is: meta data.
+As already mentioned, rendering takes place in the playback system.
+The audio definition model (ADM) serves as a framework for next generation audio content, allowing for the intricate manipulation of sound elements during immersive audio production.
+With the help of metadata, audio systems can offer personalized listening experiences.
+Information about positions of audio objects and interaction parameters allow viewers to create their own sound mix.
+So how does the decoder know what the mix should sound like?
+That’s right, through meta-data.
+This is transmitted as a separate track and contains information about volume ratios, positions of audio objects, and interaction parameters.

 Besides mixing, the producer can set parameters to determine to what extent interactions are possible later during playback.
 In practice, these are usually volume ratios that can be controlled, or the selection of different presets.
 For example, different languages or voice amplification for people with hearing loss.
 Theoretically, however, as a producer, you could sound out the possibilities and let intervene in all conceivable parameters during playback.
 An interesting idea which in turn raises interesting questions.